Haverhill Rovers F.C.: Ground

 The club initially played at the Seven Acres ground, before moving to Hamlet Croft in 1913.
 The pitch originally had a clear slope, but was levelled in the early 1960s, with the club having to play on a local recreation ground whilst the works were carried out.
 The main stand was built in 1935 at a cost of £250.
-The club remained at Hamlet Croft until 2010, when they moved to the New Croft, initially sharing the pitch with Haverhill Borough before they switched to playing on the artificial pitch at the same complex in 2016.
+The club remained at Hamlet Croft until 2010, when they moved to the New Croft, initially sharing the pitch with Haverhill Borough before Borough switched to playing on the artificial pitch at the same complex in 2016.